Nonequilibrium chemical short-range order in metallic alloys: Results

-Equilibrium statistical physics and thermodynamics --- which define the SRO of equilibrium processes\autocite{sheriff_quantifying_2024} --- cannot explain the remnant SRO observed during materials processing (fig.~\ref{figure_1}).
-A physical framework that explicitly accounts for nonequilibrium processes is needed.
-To derive this framework, we introduce in fig.~\rref{figure_2}{a} the simplest physical model capable of accounting for the effects of nonequilibrium processes on SRO.
-In this model only two dynamical events are in operation: thermal and athermal.
-The role of athermal events is to mimic the forced chemical mixing of nonequilibrium processes, thus the frequency $\gamma$ of athermal events is the \textit{nonequilibrium driving force} in this model, which is a role analogous to the strain rate during mechanical deformation (fig.~\rref{figure_1}{a}) or the degree of undercooling during solidification (fig.~\rref{figure_1}{d}).
+Athermal events are periodically introduced in between thermal events with frequency $\gamma$, as illustrated in fig.~\rref{figure_2}{a}.
+The parameter $\gamma$ is the nonequilibrium driving force in this model because it quantifies the deviation from equilibrium conditions, which is a role analogous to the strain rate during mechanical deformation (fig.~\rref{figure_1}{a}) or the degree of undercooling during solidification (fig.~\rref{figure_1}{d}).
 The SRO evolution derived from the model (fig.~\rref{figure_2}{b}) shows that the competition between thermal and athermal events leads to a steady-state of finite SRO, which is similar to what was observed for mechanical deformation (fig.~\rref{figure_1}{c}).
 This demonstrates that the model captures the emergence of remnant SRO.
+The effect of $\gamma$ on remnant SRO is shown in fig.~\rref{figure_2}{c}, where we find that remnant SRO converges to the equilibrium SRO as $\gamma \rightarrow 0$.
+Meanwhile, increasing $\gamma$ drives the alloy to far-from-equilibrium conditions with remnant SRO much different from its equilibrium value.

+Notice in fig.~\rref{figure_2}{c} how the remnant SRO at $600\,\t{K}$ and $\gamma = 0.04 \; \t{step}^{-1}$ has nearly the same $D_\t{sro}$ as the equilibrium SRO of an alloy at $800\,\t{K}$.
+This raises the question of whether these two SRO states are physically equivalent.
+But this equivalency cannot be established by simply comparing the $D_\t{sro}$ value of both states because $D_\t{sro}$ is a metric of the amount of SRO in the alloy: it measures only the distance between the SRO state from the chemical state of a random alloy, as illustrated in fig.~\rref{figure_3}{a}.
+It is reasonable that these two SRO states could have the same amount of SRO (i.e., $D_\t{sro}$) while being physically distinct.
+We have developed a rigorous approach to establish whether or not remnant and equilibrium SRO states are equivalent, which is described next.

+We start by first evaluating the Jensen-Shannon divergence between the remnant SRO and every possible equilibrium SRO state.
+The lowest value of the divergence identifies the effective equilibrium state of the remnant SRO, illustrated in fig.~\rref{figure_3}{a} by $D_\t{eff}$ (see the Methods section \hyperref[method:effective]{Effective temperature calculation} for more details).
+This equilibrium SRO state, characterized by a temperature $T_\t{eff}$, is the equilibrium state most similar to the remnant SRO of an alloy at temperature $T$ under a nonequilibrium driving force $\gamma$.
+Figure \rref{figure_3}{b} shows how $T_\t{eff}$ varies with $T$ and $\gamma$.